cmb69/extedit_xh/README.md

 ## Limitations

-- The image picker is currently available only for TinyMCE, TinyMCE4 and CKEditor.
+- The image picker is currently available only for TinyMCE4 and CKEditor.
 - Advanced management of the “extedit” files (e.g. deleting and renaming) has to be done via FTP.